DBraun/PyTorchTOP-cpumem/README.md

 	-- Configuring done
 	-- Generating done
 	-- Build files have been written to: /path/to/PyTorchTOP-cpumem/build If it works, you should end up with a Visual Studio solution inside `build`.
-Open `PyTorchTOP.sln`, select the Release build and press F5 to build/launch TouchDesigner.
-This build `PyTorchTOP.dll` and place it in `PyTorchTOP-cpumem\Plugins` as well as all the necessary libtorch DLLs.
+Open `PyTorchTOP.sln`, select the Release build and press F5 to build the DLL and launch TouchDesigner.

 ### Neural Style Transfer